-In 2007, my installation, Side Effects was included in a chapter of Petra Kuppers’ book, The Scar of Visibility.
-In The Scar of Visibility, Petra Kuppers examines the use of medical imagery practices in contemporary art, as well as different arts of everyday life (self-help groups, community events, Internet sites), focusing on fantasies and “knowledge projects” surrounding the human body.
+In 2007, images and descriptions of my installation, Side Effects were included in a chapter of Petra Kuppers’ book, The Scar Of Visibility: Medical Performances And Contemporary Art.
+In The Scar of Visibility, Petra Kuppers examined the use of medical imagery practices in contemporary art, as well as different arts of everyday life (self-help groups, community events, Internet sites), focusing on fantasies and “knowledge projects” surrounding the human body.

 “De Lellis’s series, ‘Side Effects’ shows a range of different pills, their identifying marks and different shapes and sizes, in a disco-ball-like, festive, and colorful environment.
 The manipulation of of psychosis and schizophrenia diagnoses by medication, the treatment of choice within biomedicine, is refigured into a carnivalesque hallucinatory vision. . .
 Ambivalence hangs over the exhibition: a fascination and revulsion, attraction and denunciation, a buying in and buying out”